 Do I need an appointment?

 Yes please!
-We are by appointment only Monday through Sunday so that we can give each bride a wonderful and focused experience.+
+We are by appointment Monday through Saturday so that we can give each bride a wonderful and focused experience.

 Do you charge a cancellation fee and require me to give my credit card in advance for an appointment?

 Yes.
 We require a credit card on file to hold all bridal appointments – you are not charged for the appointment itself, but will be charged a non-refundable $50 No Show Fee if you do not show up for your appointment, or if your appointment is cancelled/rescheduled with less than 24 hours notice.

 What should I bring to my appointment?

 Just yourself!
 If you’d like to bring a strapless bra or your favorite pair of heels, you can, otherwise we have you covered!

 How many people can I bring to my appointment?